albeelau/Azure-Data-Engineer-Project/README.md

 -Technologies Used: Azure Data Factory: Orchestrating the ETL (Extract, Transform, Load) processes efficiently.

 -Data Lake Gen 2: Storing and managing structured and unstructured data securely.

-Azure Databricks: Leveraging distributed computing for advanced data analytics and machine learning.
+-Azure Databricks: Leveraging distributed computing for advanced data analytics and machine learning.

 3.What to Expect: